The scrumptious finger-licking

-I’ve always been a big food fanatic - always cooking, baking and eating good food.
+I have always been a creative person in many ways, from practicing my Beyonce dance moves thinking I was going to be a pop-star, to spending many calm hours at my desk drawing, and singing in musicals and small bands.
+I was very active both in dancing and different sports, mainly tennis that was a big part of my high school years.
+I’ve also always been a big food fanatic - always cooking, baking and eating good food.
 Growing up in Denmark with a Danish mother and Mexican father, I naturally also got very much into meeting different cultures and their different cuisines.

 While I chose to study business at Copenhagen Business School, I always found ways of keeping my passion for food close.
-I ended up spending 5 years alongside my studies working as a waitress and event planner at Mielcke & Hurtigkarl, a gourmet restaurant in Copenhagen.
+I ended up spending 5 years alongside my studies working as a waitress and event planner at Mielcke & Hurtigkarl (Copenhagen), a gourmet restaurant always included in the rankings of the best culinary experiences in Denmark and Scandinavia.
 I learnt so much about high quality ingredients and what you can do with them, but also how sensual and mindful the process of dealing with such delicate ingredients is.

 The White Rabbit Bakery is a plant-based bakery.
 Why the name and when did you first start putting the wheels into motion for your business?

-My name “Bianca” means “white” in Italian, and the rabbit is a vegan pet - they literally only eat hay, veggies and fruit.
+My name “Bianca” means “white” in Italian, and the rabbit is a vegan pet.
 The rabbit is also often seen as the logo for “cruelty-free” on packaging.
-And then the combination is fun, memorable, and something people ask me about a lot!
-And no, I didn’t get it from Alice in Wonderland ;-)
+And then the combination is fun, memorable, a bit hipster, and something people ask me about a lot!
+I didn’t get it from Alice in Wonderland ;-)